A. A. K. Niazi

-Amir Abdullah Khan Niazi (1915 – 2004), commonly known as General Niazi, was a Pakistani military officer.
-During the Bangladesh War of Independence and the Indo-Pakistani War of 1971, he commanded the Pakistani Eastern Command in East Pakistan (now Bangladesh).
+Amir Abdullah Khan Niazi (1915 – 1 February 2004), commonly known as General Niazi, was a Pakistani three-star rank general who served as the final governor of East Pakistan.
+Niazi commanded the Eastern Command of the Pakistan Armed Forces during the Bangladesh Liberation War and eventually the India–Pakistan war of 1971.
 He signed the instrument of surrender as on 16 December 1971, his forces had to surrender to the Indian Army's Eastern Command's commander Lieutenant General Jagjit Singh Aurora by the order of the then President of Pakistan Yahya Khan.

 Niazi's area of responsibility comprised the defense of East Pakistan from India during the war in 1971.
 His surrender in Dhaka effectively ended the war.
 The result was an Indian victory as well as the independence of Bangladesh.

 After being held as a prisoner of war by the Indian military, he was repatriated to Pakistan on 30 April 1975 as part of the Delhi Agreement.
 He was dishonourably discharged from his military service at the War Enquiry Commission led by Hamoodur Rahman.
-The Commission leveled accusations against him for human rights violations in East Pakistan and the supervision of smuggling efforts during the 1971 war; he was held responsible for Pakistan's military failure during the course of the conflict.
+The Commission held him responsible for human rights violations in East Pakistan, intentional war rapes and the supervision of smuggling efforts during the 1971 war; he was also held responsible for Pakistan's military failure during the course of the conflict.
 Niazi, however, rejected these allegations and sought a military court-martial while insisting that he had acted according to the orders of the Pakistan Army GHQ in Rawalpindi; the court-martial was never granted.

 After the war, he remained active in Pakistani politics and supported an ultra-conservative agenda under the Pakistan National Alliance against the government of Zulfikar Ali Bhutto in the 1970s.
 In 1998, he authored the book The Betrayal of East Pakistan.

 Niazi died in Lahore, Punjab, Pakistan on 1 February 2004.